plmercereau/chat-dbt/README.md

 npx chat-dbt
 ```

-You can also store your secrets into a `.env` file
+You can also store your secrets in a `.env` file

 ```
 DB_CONNECTION_STRING=postgres://user:password@localhost:5432/postgres